 The Company's operations could be significantly adversely affected by the effects of a widespread global outbreak of a contagious disease, including the recent outbreak of respiratory illness caused by COVID-19.
 The Company cannot accurately predict the impact COVID-19 will have on its operations and the ability of others to meet their obligations with the Company, including uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
-In addition, a significant outbreak of contagious diseases in the human population could result in a widespread health crisis that could adversely affect the Company's operations and ability to finance its operations.
-Despite the severity of the COVID-19 pandemic, there were no material impacts on the Company's operations and finances for the year ended September 30, 2021.
+In addition, a significant outbreak of contagious diseases in the human population could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could further affect the Company's operations and ability to finance its operations.
+Despite the severity of the COVID-19 pandemic, there were no material impacts on the Company's operations and finances for the years ended September 30, 2022 and 2021.